 Listen To Some Music.

 When possible, is always a great idea.
 Find the right playlist.
-Should be something you like, something relaxing and not too loud so that it can transmit positive vibes and a sense of calmness.
+It should be something you like, something relaxing and not too loud so that it can transmit positive vibes and a sense of calmness.
 But be careful, choose something that will keep you from falling asleep at your desk and that will enable you to stay focused and be productive.

 Catch Up With Your Colleagues.